 No exhibitions in King Center For Non-violent Social Change have been found.

-King Center For Non-violent Social Change has 1 rating.
+King Center For Non-violent Social Change has 2 ratings.

 The King Center For Non-violent Social Change in Atlanta is a significant institution dedicated to preserving the legacy of Dr. Martin Luther King Jr. and promoting his philosophy of non-violence.
 Visitors often appreciate the center's informative exhibits that chronicle the Civil Rights Movement and Dr. King's life.
 The center houses important artifacts, including Dr. King's papers and personal items, which many find deeply moving.